GIS-S-mart/Welcome/README.md

 *The "What" and "Why" of Scientific Benchmarks are mostly extracts from the paper ''[Using benchmarking to advance research: a challenge to software engineering](https://10.1109/ICSE.2003.1201189)'' (Sim, 2003).*

 A scientific benchmark is a dataset or set of datasets composed of tests and metrics used to compare the performance of alternative tools or techniques.
 A benchmark operationalises a paradigm; it takes an abstract concept and makes it concrete, so it can serve as a guide for action.
 Indeed, within research communities, benchmarks are a statement of the discipline's research goals, and they emerge through a synergetic process of technical knowledge and social consensus proceeding in tandem.
-This community-based open science platform is concerned primarily with benchmarks created and used by a technical research community, especially the engineering design research community.
+This community-based open science platform is concerned primarily with benchmarks created and used by a technical research community, especially the design research community.

 Benchmarking has a strong positive effect on a discipline's scientific maturity.
 It helps whenever a research area needs to become more scientific, codify technical knowledge, or become more cohesive.
 Benchmarking, appropriately deployed, is not about winning a contest but more about surveying a landscape — the more we can reframe, contextualise, and appropriately scope the datasets, the more useful they will become as an informative dimension.